galiminus/ac2-frontend/README.md

 ## Dependencies

-AC2-frontend use webpack to manage its assets, the code itself written is in ES6 and requires Babel to transpile.
+AC2-frontend use webpack to manage its assets, the code itself is written in ES6 and requires Babel to transpile.

-To better understand the code, you should take a look to:
+To better understand the code, you should take a look at:

 * react
 * redux